chrisdrymon/angel/README.md

 * Lemmatization and dependency tagging integration is planned.
 Other paradigms for morphology tagging may be implemented as well.

 ## License
-Copyright (c) 2021 Christopher C. Drymon under the MIT license.
+Copyright (c) 2021 Chris Drymon under the [MIT license](https://github.com/chrisdrymon/greek-morph-tagger/blob/master/LICENSE).